Updated: 15 June 2020

 4. Face coverings and social distancing measures for the general public

-The Government is now advising that people should aim to wear a face covering in enclosed spaces where social distancing is not always possible and they come into contact with others that they do not normally meet, for example on public transport or in some shops.
+The Government is advising that people should consider wearing a face covering in enclosed spaces where social distancing is not always possible and they come into contact with others that they do not normally meet.
+In addition, the Government is strongly urging members of the public to wear face coverings when they attend hospitals as outpatients or visitors, and face coverings are now mandatory for the general public on public transport.

-We are aware of a limited supply of face coverings with clear panels, which allow for lip reading, available for purchase in the UK.
+We are aware of a limited supply of face coverings with clear panels, which allow for lipreading, available for purchase in the UK.
 We are also aware that other such face coverings are in the process of being designed and tested.
 In the absence of widespread availability of such face coverings, however, some members of the public and employers have chosen to use face shields or make their own face coverings with clear panels at home.
 There are a number of links available online that demonstrate how to make these.
-Although we are aware that some such face coverings steam up, preventing lip reading and that others may reduce the sound level of some frequencies in speech, adding an additional challenge for people with hearing loss, people with hearing loss have overwhelmingly reported that such face coverings are more helpful for them in communicating with people than the standard coverings used.
-Much of the general public, including employers and those working in the community, however, is unaware of the existence or need for such face coverings.
+Although we are aware that some such face coverings steam up, preventing lipreading and that others may reduce the sound level of some frequencies in speech, adding an additional challenge for people with hearing loss, people with hearing loss have overwhelmingly reported that such face coverings are more helpful for them in communicating with people than the standard coverings used.
+Much of the general public, including employers and those working in the community, however, are unaware of the existence or need for such face coverings.
+There has also been no clarity on whether there are any safety issues associated with wearing face coverings with clear panels.
 It is also unclear whether purchasing and wearing face shields is in line with Government recommendations for public usage and whether this would undermine supply for health and social care settings.